 So when Apple refers to spatial audio on devices like the iPhone or iPad, it’s saying that it has built the necessary software into these devices in order to let you hear spatial audio formats, as long as you have the right headphones or speakers (more on these requirements in a moment).

 Spatial audio really got its big debut when Dolby Labs introduced Dolby Atmos to movie theaters.
 Atmos lets individual sounds (a helicopter flying by, for example) move independently between speakers placed in front of, beside, behind, and above the listener, which creates that so-called 3D effect of being immersed in sound.
 Dolby Atmos eventually migrated into people’s home theaters via compatible soundbars and A/V receivers, then into music with Dolby Atmos music.
 Today, you’ll find it in movies, TV shows, music, and even club venues with live DJs.

 However, Apple has gone one step further: In addition to adding the needed software to enable spatial audio, Apple has built gyroscopes and accelerometers into its AirPods 3, AirPods Pro, and AirPods Max.
+If the rumors are correct that Apple will be releasing the AirPods Pro 2 or other AirPod products in its fall 2022 event, these are almost certain to come with similar technology.
 When these headphones are connected to an iPhone, iPad, or Apple TV 4K, they can correctly orient movie and TV sound so that when you turn your head away from the screen you’re watching, the sound still appears to be coming from that screen’s location.
 Normally, you’d hear no difference at all.